 Next thing you’ll tell me is someone wants us to pay for a progressive radio program as a counterpoint to Rush Limbaugh.

 Progressive Public Radio Program Proposed to Counter Rush Limbaugh

 Phil Kabler, writing in the Charleston Gazette, reports, “EBA [WV Educational Broadcasting Authority] member (and legislative lobbyist) Mark Polen believes WVPB’s long-term survival depends on innovation and providing programming that isn’t duplicated … One proposal he’s floating is for a statewide news/talk show on public radio.
 He’s proposes airing it at noon weekdays, as a counterpoint to Rush Limbaugh.
 Click here to read it for yourself.
 Ya just can’t make this up.
 Does anyone think we really need to spend government funds on this instead of feeding children this summer?

 Speaking of Justifying Purchases: House Investigating Routers?

 Republicans in the U.S. House of Representatives asked the inspector general to investigate West Virginia’s use of $24 million in federal stimulus funds to purchase oversized Internet routers.
 Finally, maybe this is getting some traction.
 John Raese added his voice yesterday but I’m still baffled why more Republicans haven’t pounced on this.

 Worse yet, Gale Given, the state’s new chief technology officer, said “the purchase might have been reasonable if based on future needs.”
-Well, since the purchase was similar to building a 1.5 million book library at each elementary school in the state on the oft chance the elementary school would grow up to a university …
+Well, the purchase was similar to building a 1.5 million book library at each elementary school in the state on the oft chance the elementary school would grow up to a university …

 Our Century Aluminum Power Bill